1969 RAF Mildenhall C-130 theft

-The 1969 theft of a C-130 from RAF Mildenhall happened on 23 May 1969.
+On 23 May 1969, a Lockheed C-130 Hercules of the United States Air Force (USAF) was stolen from RAF Mildenhall in Suffolk, England, by a USAF aircraft mechanic who ultimately crashed it into the English Channel.
+Though some parts of the plane washed up on the Channel Islands within days of the crash, the larger wreck remained undiscovered until November 2018, nearly 50 years later.

 Background

 Sergeant Paul Meyer was an aircraft mechanic in the United States Air Force.
 At the age of 23 he was already a Vietnam veteran.
 He had married earlier that year and was close to his wife and stepchildren.
-He had flashbacks and was homesick and unhappy.
-He also was drinking heavily.
+While at Mildenhall, he had flashbacks and was homesick and unhappy.
+He was also a heavy drinker.

-A few days before the theft he'd requested to be transferred from Mildenhall to Langley Air Force Base but the request was turned down.
+A few days before the theft he had requested to be transferred from Mildenhall to Langley Air Force Base but the request was turned down.

 Night of theft

 On the night of 22 May 1969 he was at a military colleague's house party where he drank heavily and began to behave erratically and aggressively.
 His friends tried to persuade him to go to bed but he escaped through a window.

 Shortly after, Suffolk Police found him on the A11 and he was arrested for being drunk and disorderly.
 He was escorted back to his barracks and told to sleep it off.

 Instead of obeying orders he assumed the alias "Captain Epstein", went to a hangar where a Lockheed C-130E Hercules serial no. 63-7789 was and ordered it to be prepared.
 He had worked on it so knew the protocols to access it and had a working knowledge of how to fly it.
 The stolen aircraft took off at 05:08.